Reading.help: Supporting EFL Readers with Proactive and On-Demand Explanation of English Grammar and Semantics: -lite

-\textbf{Other implementations. } There are several additional functions we present in the \techname{}-Lite.
+\techname{}-Lite has several other interactive features.
 First, we highlight subject-specific keywords.
 The user can toggle the button next to the `subject-specific vocabulary' label in \autoref{fig:lite_interface}, and the tool underlines subject-specific keywords in blue.
 Hovering over an underlined keyword will show a brief definition of the keyword in a tooltip.
 Second, if a user encounters text segments not recommended by the tool but still remains unclear, then they can use the `tools' button in the panel to directly select and analyze the segment by choosing a dimension (vocabulary, grammar, or comprehension).
-Last, but not least, note that the explanations provided by the user differ by the the proficiency level of the user (DR4), as discussed next.
+The explanations provided to the user differ bt the proficiency level of the user (DR4) (discussed next).